 Our plans in Albania

-We hope that the transfer of the last three 'restaurant bears' into our care in 2019 will mark the end of the cruel keeping of bears by private owners in Albania once and for all.
-FOUR PAWS is continuing to work to secure improvements in Albanian legislation on wildlife protection and is supporting the government in its efforts to build a wildlife sanctuary near Tirana.
-FOUR PAWS considers the establishment of such a sanctuary as absolutely essential to be able to rescue and house bears and other wild animals in distress in an environment suited to their species, and at the same time to strengthen awareness among the population for the needs of these animals, and wild fauna protection in general.
+Beside continuing to work to secure improvements in Albanian legislation on wildlife protection, FOUR PAWS is supporting the government in its efforts to build such a facility near Tirana.
+FOUR PAWS considers the establishment of a sanctuary for native wild animals as absolutely essential to be able to rescue and house bears and other wild animals in distress in an environment suited to their species, and at the same time to strengthen awareness among the population for the needs of these animals, and wild fauna protection in general.